 Low-cost London transport

-The best way for London visitors to save on transport is to get an Oyster card – you can pick one up at any Tube station or order one online in advance.
+The best way to travel around London on a budget is to get an Oyster card – you can pick one up at any Tube station or order one online in advance.
 They bring the price of a single Tube fare in Zone 1 down from £4.90 to £2.40.
 You can also get the same reduced fares by using a contactless payment card (including overseas Amex, Mastercard and Visa cards).
 Prices are capped so the most you will pay in one day is £6.80 for travel within Zones 1 and 2.

 For short journeys it’s worth taking the bus rather than the Tube – the price is lower (£1.50 with an Oyster/contactless card, you can’t pay in cash any more) and you get a better view.
 You can even use them as a cheaper alternative to a sightseeing bus by taking one of the routes pasing the city’s main sites.
 Try the 88 (Camden, Oxford Street, Piccadilly Circus, Trafalgar Square, Westminster Abbey, the Houses of Parliament and the Thames) or the 4 (Waterloo, Somerset House, the Royal Courts of Justice, Fleet Street, St Paul’s Cathedral and the Barbican).